an Independent Program of Tower Hill Botanic Garden

 Auburn's Forgotten Arboretum Making a Comeback

-At the beginning of June Worcester Tree Initiative was invited to visit classes at Auburn's Swanson Road Intermediate School, formerly the Auburn Middle School.
+In early June, 2017 Worcester Tree Initiative was invited to visit classes at Auburn's Swanson Road Intermediate School, formerly the Auburn Middle School.
 Derek, an Auburn native and an AMS alum was thrilled to have the opportunity to visit the old school and learn something about it that he had never known when he was a student there; that there is in fact an arboretum planted on the side of the building that faces Vine Street and I-290.

 The arboretum was planted there in the 70’s by the late James Courville, a teacher at the school, and his students.
 When he tragically died in a scuba diving accident in 1978 the arboretum was left incomplete and only tended to by the periodic mowing of the hillside.
 However, a great-nephew of the beloved teacher came to Swanson Road Intermediate School a year or two ago and regenerated awareness and passion for the project.